-The Invictus Games 2016 Orlando are now over, but I had the best time, working on teleprompter there!
+The Invictus Games 2016 Orlando are over, but I had the best time there!
 Tons of talent in the crew from the BBC and local folks, too.
-I’m super grateful for the referral that got me this unexpected flight across the country, to play with such an awesome team on such an awesome project.
+Super glad I got flown in to assist for a week.

 The genuine camaraderie of the participants, their supportive families and well, Prince Harry smiling throughout it all, was just amazing.